Recurring (album): Versions

 The original UK vinyl pressing had only ten tracks, with shorter edits of two tracks.
 "Big City" was cut in half and "Billy Whizz" faded out before its "Blue 1" crescendo.
 The cassette release contained the same track listing but with full versions of all tracks.

 "Just to See You Smile" originally appeared on the B-side of "Hypnotized", in an alternate mix listed as "Just to See You Smile (Honey Pt.
 2)", owning up to the track's melodic affinity to the earlier Spacemen 3 tune "Honey".
 Elsewhere, "Why Couldn't I See" is another song whose main guitar riff is largely derived from the 45-minute improvisation Dreamweapon (the others were "Honey" and "How Does It Feel"); and "I Love You" features an uncredited sample of a Jan and Dean radio jingle for Coca-Cola (possibly written or cowritten by Brian Wilson, from 1963.)

 When Tomorrow Hits

 The only track on which both Pierce and Kember appear is "When Tomorrow Hits", a cover of a Mudhoney song.
 It was originally intended for a double A-side split single, with Mudhoney covering "Revolution" from Playing With Fire.
 This release was scotched when Kember caught wind of the fact that Mudhoney had fitted "Revolution" with somewhat irreverent lyrics about methadone suppositories.
 The Mudhoney recording eventually surfaced as a b-side.
-There's a subtle continuity between both tracks, specifically duelling references to The Stooges; the Spacemen 3 track opens with the "look out!" invocation that began "Loose", and "When Tomorrow Hits" is mostly a rewrite of "I Wanna Be Your Dog".